BATTLE HONOURS

 (Cdn Army Orders, Issue No. 611, 1 September 1958)

-The 48TH HIGHLANDERS OF CANADA DEPLOYED 30% OF ITS AUTHORIZED STRENGTH TO AFGHANISTAN OVER A DECADE AS PART OF THE NATO LED INTERNATIONAL SECURITY ASSISSTANCE FORCE
+THE 48TH HIGHLANDERS OF CANADA DEPLOYED 30% OF ITS AUTHORIZED STRENGTH TO AFGHANISTAN BETWEEN 2001 AND 2014 AS PART OF THE NATO LED INTERNATIONAL SECURITY ASSISTANCE FORCE

-Campaign Medals Awarded to 48th Highlanders serving in Afghanistan
+Campaign medals awarded to those Highlanders who served in Afghanistan

 Contact webmaster